-1. Open Community Workspaces or Community Management.

-- 2. If you're using Community Workspaces, access Topics by clicking Content Targeting > Topics > Topic Management.
+- 1. Open Community Workspaces or Community Management. - 2.
+If you're using Community Workspaces, access Topics by clicking Content Targeting > Topics > Topic Management.
 If you're using Community Management, access Topics by clicking Topics > Topic Management. - 3.
 Do one of the following: - To create a topic (often with a plan to merge existing ones into it), click New.
-Add a name and a topic description, which will boost SEO. - To combine existing topics, click Merge.

-Merging a topic automatically redirects existing hashtags in posts.
-If you merge a navigational or featured topic, the topic type, image, and any subtopic relationships are discarded.

-To rename or delete an existing topic, or add a description to it, click .
-If you don't see a topic you want to rename or delete, either search for it or click Show More below the topic list.
+Add a name and a topic description, which will boost SEO. - To combine existing topics, click Merge. - Merging a topic automatically redirects existing hashtags in posts.
+If you merge a navigational or featured topic, the topic type, image, and any subtopic relationships are discarded. - To rename or delete an existing topic, or add a description to it, click .
+If you don't see a topic you want to rename or delete, either search for it or click Show More below the topic list. - Tip: For communities with a global audience, you can translate names and descriptions of navigational and featured topics.
+From Setup, search for and select Translate.
+Then select the Managed Topic setup component, and expand a community to see its master topic names.